-Note: This is Part 1 of the Stars and Stripes Craft Box by Pop Shop America.
+Note: This is Part 1 of the 4th of July Cookout Craft Kit by Pop Shop America.
 I recommend doing this DIY before Part 3: Star Stamped Kitchen Towels because you will turn your acrylic paint into fabric paint to create the Kitchen Towels.

 Are you getting in the 4th of July spirit?
 Because I am!
 That’s why I created this special Stars and Stripes Box for Craft in Style.
 You can purchase it as a standalone 4th of July Cookout Craft Kit here!
 It’s a collection of rustic red, white, and blue themed DIYs.
 Red, white and blue are my favorite colors so all these craft projects were so much fun.

 I created them as a set for a Stars and Stripes Craft in Style Box.
-It’s an alternative to our featured June 2019 Box – The Hot Sauce Making Kit because some people are looking for crafts that are relaxing.
+It was an alternative to our featured June 2019 Box – The Hot Sauce Making Kit because some people are looking for crafts that are relaxing.
 The Hot Sauce Box is a bit more of a culinary, gastronomical experiment!
-Both are great kits and now all of our Craft in Style Subscription Box subscribers have choices which makes everyone happy.
+Both were great kits and all of our Craft in Style Subscription Box subscribers had choices, which makes everyone happy.
 If you think this sounds fun, make sure you check out our Craft in Style subscription!

 So let’s get started making these DIY Red, White, and Blue Wood Kitchen Spoons!